The original Quora question in full:

 Let’s start with some housekeeping.

-“Peanuts have a propensity to grow fungus and should generally be avoided.”
+“Peanuts have the propensity to grow fungus and should generally be avoided.”

 That statement is nonsense!